awsdocs/amazon-athena-user-guide/doc_source/emr-logs.md

 ## Creating and Querying a Partitioned Table Based on Amazon EMR Logs<a name="emr-create-table-partitioned"></a>

 These examples use the same log location to create an Athena table, but the table is partitioned, and a partition is then created for each log location\.
-For more information, see [Partitioning Data](partitions.md)\.
+For more information, see [Partitioning Data in Athena](partitions.md)\.

 The following query creates the partitioned table named `mypartitionedemrlogs`: